-Most airports’ location are at least 1 hour away from the city and you will need to arrive 2 hours before your flight time and another 1 hour from airport to the city.
+Most airports’ location is at least 1 hour away from the city and you will need to arrive 2 hours before your flight time and another 1 hour from the airport to the city.
 The journey to and from the airport already consume 4 hours of your time.

-On the other hand most train stations are located in the city center and you can even board the train last minute (except those requires immigration checks) although not advisable.
+On the other hand, most train stations are located in the city centre and you can even board the train last minute (except those requires immigration checks) although not advisable.

-If you have more time to spare or do not mind sleeping on bus to save a night’s accommodation, there are also low cost bus available.
+If you have more time to spare or do not mind sleeping on a bus to save a night’s accommodation, there are also low-cost bus available.
 Check out Flixbus, they offer extensive bus routes across Europe.